Read this Ebook with 50 icebreakers for your next video conference.

 Once you have effective team meeting agendas in place, take a look at your firm's employees' equipment.
 You may want to buy ring lights for everybody to minimize poor lighting conditions.
 Giving everyone backup microphones and headphones is also wise.

-Conducting court arraignments through video conferencing is another way to save time in your legal work.
+Conducting court arraignments with free video conferencing software is another way to save time in your legal work.
 An arraignment is likely to be a successful experience for your clients.
 Therefore, you may want to meet them in advance to prepare them for the court arraignment experience.
 Clients may be used to dressing casually for video conferencing meetings.
 Court arraignments are different – dressing formally is a way to show respect for the proceedings.

 In addition to preparing clients for the court arraignment, prepare yourself for the session as well.
 For example, you might ask a few colleagues to act as your lawyer during the call.